Rain, Snow, Freezing Temperatures On Deck For Northern California

-SACRAMENTO (CBS13) — Several days of wet weather are in store for Northern California the next few days.
+SACRAMENTO (CBS13) — Several days of wet weather are in store for Northern California.

-National Weather Service forecasts show periods of light to moderate rain in the valley starting Wednesday night.
-The Sierra is also expected to see periods of moderate to heavy snow.
+Periods of light to moderate rain started in the valley Wednesday night.
+The Sierra is also expected to see periods of moderate to heavy snow, and chain controls are already in place along Interstate 80 and Highway 50.

+READ MORE: Smoke From Large Cardboard Dumpster Fire Outside Sacramento Amazon Warehouse Prompts Evacuation

 Periods of wet weather are forecast to continue at least through early next week.
 Mountain snow & Valley rain return tonight-Thursday.
 Dry & colder weather are forecast for the weekend, then wetter weather is likely Sunday-early next week.
 Stay tuned for forecast updates! #CAwx pic.twitter.com/VFInjwSWO5